yack-security/CFWorker_GetCities/README.md

 - Fetches city data for specified countries.
 - Filters cities based on the URL path prefix.
 - Supports query parameters to limit the number of cities and specify the countries.
-- Randomly selects cities up to a specified limit, max is 20.
+- Randomly selects cities up to a specified limit, max is 40.

 ## Usage

 ### Endpoint

-By default, it will return a random city from Canada and the United States.
+By default, it will return 5 random cities from Canada, United States and United Kingdom.

 - [https://cities.yack.one](https://cities.yack.one)